 Symptoms and Signs of Cholera in Adults

 People who are exposed to the virus don’t know they are infected as they don’t become ill.
-However, as they shed the virus in their stool for seven to 14 days and infect others through contaminated water.
+However, they shed the virus in their stool for seven to 14 days and infect others through contaminated water.
 Mild or moderate diarrhea is one of the most common symptoms of cholera, which makes it difficult to distinguish from diarrhea.

 Symptoms of cholera include: